rails/rails/guides/source/getting_started.md

 app/models/concerns
 ```

+In the example below, we will implement a new feature for our blog that would benefit from using a concern.
+Then, we will create a concern, and refactor the code to use it, making the code more DRY and maintainable.

-A given blog article might have various statuses - for instance, it might be visible to everyone (i.e. `public`), or only visible to the author (i.e. `private`).
+A blog article might have various statuses - for instance, it might be visible to everyone (i.e. `public`), or only visible to the author (i.e. `private`).
 It may also be hidden to all but still retrievable (i.e. `archived`).
 Comments may similarly be hidden or visible.
 This could be represented using a `status` column in each model.

 First, let's run the following migrations to add `status` to `Articles` and `Comments`: